benmccallum/fairybread/README.md

 > Note: by default, query operations are notably excluded.
 This is mostly for performance reasons.

 If the default doesn't suit you, you can always change it by configuring `IFairyBreadOptions.ShouldValidate`.
-See Customization.
+See [Customization](#Customization).

-For more example, please see the tests.
+For more examples, please see the tests.

 ## Customization